 In order to issue a Confirmation of Accommodations Letter, we need official documentation from a treating professional (e.g. doctor, psychologist) that provides enough information for you and The Chicago School to decide what accommodations are appropriate.
 Documentation needs to be complete and current in order for reasonable accommodations to be established at the postsecondary level of education.
 If you are seeking accommodations for a long-term, chronic condition, documentation should be dated within the last 5 years.
 If you are seeking accommodations for a short-term condition, the documentation should note the timeframe that the condition is expected to last.

 Along with your Accommodations Request Form, please submit an official letter from your treating professional describing the nature of your condition and their recommendations for accommodation as related to your disability or medical condition.
 Note that this letter should include:

 A diagnostic statement by a professional whose license or credentials are appropriate to describe or diagnose the disability, provided on professional letterhead.
 This statement should include the date of their most current diagnostic evaluation.

 Recommended reasonable accommodations.
 We recommend that you have a conversation with your treating professional about what accommodations may be most beneficial for you.

 The credentials and signature of the treating professional if not clear from the letterhead or other forms.

-Please contact your ADA Liaison at [email protected] if you have any questions about submitting your documentation.
+Please contact The Office of Disability Services at [email protected] if you have any questions about submitting your documentation.